 How new decarbonisation technologies are impacting operations and commercial vehicle configurations

 Decarbonising commercial transport will result in significant changes to operations and to the vehicles themselves.
-How will new technologies impact on configurations of depots, distribution centres and the vehicles?
+How will new technologies and alternative fuels impact configurations of depots, distribution centres and the vehicles?
 Where are the challenges and opportunities from the changes?
 This session will look specifically at the impact on operators and commercial vehicles such as vans trucks and buses, which will share many similar challenges.
 We invite operators and vehicle manufacturers to share their insights on what this means for their organisation and the wider industry and to answer your questions.

 Speakers and topics: